Shipston-on-Stour: Public services

 The two schools serving the town are Shipston Primary School, and Shipston High School.
 The town also has a library, operated by the county council.

 There is a small NHS community hospital serving the town; the Ellen Badger Hospital.

 The Warwickshire Fire and Rescue Service operate a retained fire station in Shipston-on-Stour.

 Transport

 The A3400 road runs through Shipston, and links it with Stratford-upon-Avon to the north-west, and to Chipping Norton and Oxford to the south-east.
 The A429 road passes to the west, using part of the historic Fosse Way, which connect Shipston with Warwick to the north, and Tewkesbury to the south-west.

 The nearest railway station to Shipston today is Moreton-in-Marsh railway station on the Cotswold Line around 6 mi to the south.
-Shipston's own former railway station at the end of a branch line, having had its passenger services withdrawn in 1929.
+Shipston once had its own railway station at the end of a branch line, which had its passenger services withdrawn in 1929, and goods services in 1960.

+Media

+Local TV coverage is provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Lark Stoke or Sutton Coldfield TV transmitters.

+Local radio stations are BBC CWR, Capital Mid-Counties, Heart West Midlands, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), and Radio Warneford which broadcast to patients at the Ellen Badger Hospital in the town.

+The town is served by these local newspapers, Evesham Journal and Coventry Telegraph.